 She recognized the need for women to network with other women with bleeding disorders to provide them the education needed to advocate for themselves.
 Barb has continued her work through empowering presentations at the chapter, national and international level.

 Please note, 2017 was the first year we made this program national as a pilot program.
-As pilot programs go, budgets are lean, and we continue to seek funding for this invaluable program for 2018.
+As pilot programs go, budgets are lean, and we continue to seek funding for this invaluable program each year.
 Accepted participants will be reimbursed for mileage or provided with airfare and incidentals during travel to/from the program site.

-Space was very limited in 2017 and it is unknown how many women we can accommodate for 2018 right now.
-Preference will be based on new attendees first.
+Space was limited in 2018 and it is unknown how many women we can accommodate for 2019 right now.
+Acceptance to attend will be determined by CHES as we have many variables to consider.
+Preference will be given to first-time attendees.
 Please register as soon as possible and we will do everything in our power to secure your spot.